 22. She makes coverings for herself; her clothing is of fine linen and purple.

-24. She makes linen coats and sells them, and she provides girdles to the trader.
+24. She makes linen clothing and sells it, and she provides sashes to the trader.

-25. Strength and honor are her clothing, and she will play at a future time.
+25. Strength and honor are her clothing, and she will rejoice in time to come.

-26. With wisdom she opens her mouth, and the law of loving-kindness is on her tongue.
+26. She opens her mouth with wisdom, and the law of kindness is on her tongue.

-27. She looks after the goings-on of her household, and she does not eat the bread of laziness.
+27. She looks after the affairs of her household and does not eat the bread of idleness.

-28. Her sons arise and call her blessed; her husband also praises her.
+28. Her sons rise up and call her blessed; her husband also praises her.

-29. Many daughters do well, but you are exalted above them all.
+¶29.
+Many daughters do well, but you surpass them all.